 The final touchpoint on the bike is your feet.
 The right pair of shoes will not only save you some grams, but they will also lead to a more efficient pedal stroke and more overall comfort both on and off the bike.

-The Giro Riddance shoe is a great option for the trail rider.
+While the best mountain bike shoes come in a variety of styles and types for the different disciplines of riding, the Giro Riddance shoe is a great option for the trail/enduro rider.
 It features a Vibram Megagrip ISR rubber compound sole which is very grippy for flat-pedal stability.

 An EVA vibration-damping footbed ensures high levels of comfort while the uppers are composed of a microfibre material for improved ventilation and moisture resistance.
-Rubberised toe and heel pads add an extra layer of protection to package.
+Rubberized toe and heel pads add an extra layer of protection to the package.

-Before choosing the correct tyre it's worth checking if your current setup is already tubeless - you'll be surprised by how many brand-new mountain bikes come stock with inner tubes.
+Before choosing from the best mountain bike tires to attach to your wheels, it's worth checking if your current setup is already tubeless - you'll be surprised by how many brand-new mountain bikes come stock with inner tubes.
 A tubeless conversion will eliminate pinch flats (there is no tube to pinch), allow for lower tyres pressure which improves traction and rolling resistance.
 Even better, the sealant inside will plug up most punctures before you realise you have one and save a few grams vs running a tube.

 A good set of tyres can change your bike from a skittering death trap to a sure-footed Alpine Ibex that maintains traction on steep climbs, wet roots and off-camber corners.
 Tread pattern will also make an enormous difference in how your bike rides: a tyre with small closely spaced knobbies will be less than useless in the deep mud, while a mud tyre will be slow-rolling and squirmy on hard, dusty trails.
 Another attribute to consider is sidewall and puncture protection.

-If it's a competent all-round tyre that you're after, the Continental Mud King is a surprisingly fast-rolling tyre and comes in both an Apex and ProTection casing, both with the same tread pattern.
+If it's a competent all-around tire that you're after, the Continental Mud King is a surprisingly fast-rolling tire and comes in both an Apex and ProTection casing, both with the same tread pattern.
 The Apex version is the downhill casing, with a soft elastomer rubber sandwiched between the casing piles to help stave of impacts — it also weighs twice as much as the enduro/trail version.

 Things to keep in mind when looking at a dropper post are the diameter and insertion depth.
-If your bike has a 27.2mm post, we've got bad news; there aren't a whole lot of options on the market.
-However, for those with a bike that will take a 30.9mm or 31.6mm post, there are hundreds of possibilities.
+If your bike has a 27.2mm post, there are fewer options, however, they do exist.
+For those with a bike that will take a 30.9mm or 31.6mm post, there are hundreds of possibilities.